merveeksi/yazilimacademy-backend/README.md

-# Yazilim Academy Backend
+# Yazılım Academy Backend

-A robust backend solution for the Yazilim Academy platform built with .NET using Clean Architecture principles.
+A robust backend solution for the Yazılım Academy platform built with .NET using Clean Architecture principles.

 ## 🏗️ Architecture